 "When we try to pick out anything by itself, we find it hitched to everything else in the universe." - John Muir

-The Coastal Bend Sierra Club Group (CBSCG) met on Tuesday, March 3 in the Retama Room of the Corpus Christi Public Library at 805 Comanche Street from 11:30 am until 1:20 pm.
-After lunch, Chairperson Lois Huff opened the meeting and reminded members that the minutes of the February meeting, along with a list of CBSCG members in leadership positions, are posted on the Website.
-She also announced that our Website would soon be migrating from the current system to the Drupal system and that Webmaster Cheryl McGrath has asked to be relived of those responsibilities.
-Members joined Lois in expressing their thanks and gratitude for Cheryl’s many years of dedicated and outstanding service as CBSCG’s Webmaster.
+The Coastal Bend Sierra Club Group (CBSCG) met on Tuesday, April 7 in the Retama Room of the Corpus Christi Public Library at 805 Comanche Street from 11:30 am until 1:45 pm.
+After lunch, Chairperson Lois Huff opened the meeting and reminded members that minutes of the March meeting are posted on the CBSCG Website.
+They were approved on a motion by Carolyn Moon which was seconded by Hal Suter.

 Visit the Archives tab for prior meeting minutes